Apply Now

 Relocation Information

 Current and prospective students who begin an online program while residing in a state in which Nebraska Methodist College is authorized to offer online programs need to be aware that moving to another state in which the College is not authorized to offer that program may result in negative consequences.
 While Nebraska Methodist College makes every effort to obtain authorization everywhere its students live, moving to a state in which the College is not authorized could result in the student's loss of eligibility for certain forms of financial aid and/or the inability to complete the academic program.
+See also the Student Location & Disclosures for Professional Licensure or Certification Policy.

 Comment/Complaint Resources